pBadea/MyProjects/README.md

-# Sliding Puzzle written in Java with swing
+# Sliding Puzzle written in Java with Swing

 ![menu](https://user-images.githubusercontent.com/56653993/83141481-6e3c4a80-a0f8-11ea-88a2-3cfd8bbceebf.png)